 RoCo holds an audition ahead of every production we stage.
 This is so that we can see how many are willing to be involved, and to give everyone the opportunity to read for a part.

-It also gives the Producer and the casting committee for the night, the opportunity to discuss and decide on the cast.
+It also gives the Producer and the casting committee the opportunity to discuss and decide on the cast.
 The casting committee is made up of the Producer and two members of the RoCo committee, who are not reading for a role in that particular production.

 In the interest of fairness, everyone who wishes to be considered for a part must first read for the Producer.

-The audition is usually held on a Monday evening (unless advertised otherwise), starting at 7.30pm and lasting until approx. 9pm.
+The audition is held on either a Monday or Thursday evening, starting at 7.30pm and lasting until approx. 9pm.

 What If I'm Not Able To Attend The Audition?